Originally published by Unilever in 2019

-It may come as a surprise to learn that ekaterra is the world’s largest tea company.
-We have a portfolio of more than 34 brands including Lipton – the world’s most popular tea, PG tips, Brooke Bond, TAZO® and Pure Leaf.
-Our brand Pukka is leading in herbal infusions, and we have great local icons such as Red Rose, JOKO, Lyons and T2.
+Did you know ekaterra is the world’s largest tea company?
+We’re home to more than 34 brands including Lipton – the world’s most popular tea, PG tips, Brooke Bond, TAZO® and Pure Leaf.
+Pukka is creating some incredible herbal infusions, and we’ve also great local icons such as Red Rose, JOKO, Lyons and T2.

-We buy 5% of the global tea supply from 21 different countries every year, from India and China to Argentina and Australia, as well as to our own plantations in Kenya, Tanzania, and Rwanda.
-This allows us to serve circa 385 million consumers of ekaterra tea, every single day.
+We buy 5% of the global tea supply from 21 different countries, from India and China to Argentina and Australia, as well as our own states in Kenya, Tanzania, and Rwanda.
+This allows us to serve around 385 million tea lovers every single day.

 Black and green tea – or Camellia sinensis, to give the plant its proper name – makes up 90% of our tea business.
-And it’s the details of where we source the leaves for our tea blends – for all our brands across all countries – that we will continue to make public.
+And we’re proud to let everyone know exactly where we source all our tea and herbals from.

-As such a big buyer of tea, we are continually working to make our supply chain more sustainable.
-This starts with caring about the people who pick our leaves and goes all the way through to how we blend and package our products and the environmental impact the tea production has on the planet.
+As such a big buyer of tea, we’re always working to make our supply chain even more sustainable.
+This starts with caring about the people who pick our leaves – right up to how we blend and package our products.
+We want to make sure our tea is good for both people and planet.